-Students called to armed service will be refunded in accordance with issued military orders.
-Students registered for a course(s) which become necessary to cancel by administrative and/ or faculty action, will be refunded the full cost of the course(s).

-Students officially requesting a complete withdrawal (CW) or total withdrawal through the Office of the Associate Dean of Enrollment Management and Registrar from all courses for the term.
+- Students called to armed service will be refunded in accordance with issued military orders. - Students registered for a course(s) which become necessary to cancel by administrative and/or faculty action, will be refunded the full cost of the course(s). - Students officially requesting a complete withdrawal (CW) or total withdrawal through the Office of the Registrar from all courses for the term.